-7.3 Waste Transfer Areas
+7.5 Waste Transfer Areas

-Waste transfer areas (WTA) will be established to manage material destined for offsite disposal until a qualified contractor(s) transports it to the appropriate facility(ies).
+Waste transfer areas (WTA) will be established to manage material destined for on-site incineration, recycling, and for offsite disposal until a qualified contractor(s) is scheduled to transport waste material to the appropriate offsite facility(ies).
+Contractor pickup frequency will vary depending on quantity of waste.